Shadylhawary/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1-who_am_i: script file that prints the effective username of the current user <br />
 2-groups: script file that prints all the groups <br />
 3-new_owner: script file  that changes the owner of the file hello to the user betty <br />
+4-empty: script file that creates an empty file hello <br />